Well-steamed milk doesn’t necessarily make the latte but it can CERTAINLY break the latte.

 Whether you’re making it or buying it, your latte milk should resemble wet paint when swirled with little to no bubbles and achieve a defined contrast on top where the micro-foam sits in the crema.

 The result is a naturally sweetened and creamy taste that compliments the espresso and perfects the drink.

 Steaming amazing milk, however, takes time, practice, and ultimately finesse.
 If you’ve tried it before, you’ll know it’s not as easy as it sounds to get a barista-worthy outcome.
-Here are the top four mistakes I see that make me mutter a eulogy to all the lattes that could’ve been.
+Here are the top five mistakes I see that make me mutter a eulogy to all the lattes that could’ve been.

 1. Aerating the milk too little or not at all

 When I hear the steam wand scream (that screeching sound that makes the hair on every customer’s neck stand up?), I immediately regret my purchase because I know something is wrong.
 That something is the barista’s failure to aerate the milk properly.

 Start the tip of the steam wand just below the surface of the milk and immediately lower your pitcher so that you hear a tss tss noise.
 That sound is a result of the steam wand introducing air into the milk, creating a collection of tiny bubbles (known as micro foam) that come together in silky goodness.

 I often see lattes with chunky milk (really foamy) or milk with bubbles so big you could fly to Oz in one of them.
 If you’re guilty of this, you need to scale back your aeration.

 Too many large bubbles could mean you are too aggressively introducing air into the milk.
 Try not lowering your pitcher so much after turning on the steam.
 You’re looking for a pleasant tss tss sound.

 Chunky milk is telling you to not aerate the milk for quite as long.
 Three to five seconds will provide the right amount of micro-foam.